Fort Lewis (Washington): History

 Fort Lewis was originally established in 1917 with the passage of a Pierce County bond measure to purchase 70000 acre of land to donate to the federal government for permanent use as a military installation.
 A portion of the initial land was taken from the Nisqually tribe's reservation.
 (The Nisqually people would later petition unsuccessfully for the return of this land.)
 In 1927, Pierce County passed another bond measure to establish a military airfield just north of Fort Lewis.
 The airfield, called Tacoma Field, opened in 1930 and was renamed McChord Field in 1940.
 McChord Field separated from Fort Lewis when the U.S. Air Force was created in 1947 and was subsequently renamed McChord Air Force Base.
 The two bases operated independently of one another for more than 60 years before merging in 2010.

-Fort Lewis began as Camp Lewis in 1917 when the citizens of Pierce County voted by an eight to one margin to bond themselves for $2,000,000 to buy 68721 acre of land.
+Fort Lewis began as Camp Lewis in 1917, when the citizens of Pierce County voted by an eight-to-one margin to bond themselves for $2,000,000 to buy 68721 acre of land.
 They donated the land to the federal government for military use.
 The only stipulation was that the tract be used as a permanent army post.
-Captain David L. Stone and his staff arrived at the camp site 26 May 1917, and a few days later the initial construction began.
+Captain David L. Stone and his staff arrived at the camp site on May 26, 1917, and a few days later the initial construction began.
 As work on the camp was pushing forward, the War Department named it "Camp Lewis" after Meriwether Lewis of the Lewis and Clark Expedition.
 The entire camp was ready for occupancy a month ahead of schedule.
 In 90 days, Stone had supervised the construction of a "city" of 757 buildings and 422 other structures, all lighted and heated for 60,000 men.
-The first recruits moved into their new barracks on 5 September 1917, exactly two months after the post building plan had been handed to the contractors.
+The first recruits moved into their new barracks on September 5, 1917, exactly two months after the post building plan had been handed to the contractors.

-When they implemented auction of the new cantonment, workmen subscribed $4,000 to build the main gate – which is still standing.
-The arch was built of fieldstone and squared logs resembling the old blockhouses which stood in the northwest as forts.
+When they implemented the auction of the new cantonment, workmen subscribed for $4,000 to build the main gate, which is still standing.
+The arch was built of fieldstone and squared logs, resembling the old blockhouses that stood in the northwest as forts.
 Some 60,000 men, including the 13th and 91st Divisions, moved into the hastily constructed cantonment to train for World War I. Recruited largely from the northwest, the 91st was considered "Washington's Own."
 In 1917, Pierce County, through the process of condemnation proceedings (eminent domain), took 3370 acre of the Nisqually Indian Reservation (14 km2) for the Fort Lewis Military Reserve.

 The following two years saw tremendous activity at Camp Lewis as men mobilized and trained for war service.
 With the conclusion of the war, activities at Lewis ground to a standstill.
 Camp Lewis passed from the hands of Pierce County and became the property of the federal government when the deed for 62,432 acres (253 km2) was recorded in the county auditor's office in Tacoma.